 The demo of the unreleased Vega card was running the Vulkan version of Doom live at the Ryzen event and was shown outperforming the GTX 1080 by 10%.
 That demo also confirmed the 687F:C1 device ID for the Vega GPU.
 If that sounds familiar it’s because that designation was seen in the Ashes of the Singularity benchmarking database recently, as well as a C3 revision, offering performance around the GTX 1080 mark too.

 The big-boy Vega 10 chip, the one that’s meant to be based on the Radeon Instinct professional MI25 card, could potentially hit 12.5 teraflops of single precision processing.
-The GTX Titan X runs to a little under 11 teraflops for its part, so even if AMD releases the card with a slightly cut-down GPU compared with the one in the expensive MI25 it will still be able to compete with both the Titan X and the upcoming GTX 1080 Ti.
+The GTX Titan X runs to a little under 11 teraflops for its part, so even if AMD releases the card with a slightly cut-down GPU compared with the one in the expensive MI25 it may still have a version able to compete with both the Titan X and the GTX 1080 Ti.

 The most recent performance indicators, though, have come from the recent financial analyst day at AMD HQ.
 Here they showed Vega's 4K capabilities with Sniper Elite 4 running on a single GPU bouncing around the 60 frames per second mark.
 That's key because Raja Koduri made that a target for Vega from day one.